 President's Cup Award Winners

-Third Place and $2,000 goes to STEM Persistence Through Felxible Authentic Research Opportunities with team leader Donald French, Professor of Intergrative Biology in the College of Arts & Sciences.
+Third Place and $2,000 goes to Let's Take a Walk!, with team leader Jennifer Jones, Assistant Professor in the Department of Human Development and Family Science, College of Human Sciences.

 Let's Take a Walk! is an innovative research study and interdisciplinary outreach program bringing OSU students and Stillwater community members with intellectual and developmental disabilities (IDD) together for a healthier, more diverse campus.
 In spring 2018, we explored the feasibility and outcomes of Let's Take a Walk!.
 Undergraduate students were paired with community members with IDD to walk together on campus for 45 minutes twice per week for 12 weeks.
 Measures assessing physical and mental health, stress, and attitudes toward disability and inclusion were administered across three time points to student walkers, student controls, community walkers, and caregivers.
 Positive outcomes were noted across the semester-long program.
 Community walkers reported significant decreases in depression and anxiety symptoms while student walkers expressed positive changes in attitudes toward disability and inclusion.
 Findings suggest Let's Take a Walk! is an easily implemented, well-received program with long-term potential for enhancing health and diversity at OSU.